MYZYusif/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-This page was created by MYZ WebPages.
+This page was created by CodeWrite.
 Sharing of this page by others on any platform including github is FORBIDDEN!!!